CBurl1/45/README.md

-# skirec
+# parki
-full stack app that gives a recommendation for a ski pass
+Full stack web application that allows skiers and snowboarders to stay up to date with terrain parks around them